 When sending data to humio it will end up in a repository.

 The repository has a close cousin called Views.
-Views are similarly to the views you may know from SQL databases.
+Views are similar to the views you may know from SQL databases.

-You can search directly in a repository, or search through a view.
+You can search directly in a repository or search using a view.
 Using a view can give added benefits, e.g.:

 You can read more about views in their doc section.